CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a4-Git-Ex3.md

 You do not need a GitHub account to download a working copy of a remote Git repository.
 The `git clone` and `git pull` commands can be used to download a remote repository.
-If you are only cloning and pulling updates from a remote repository, then you will next have to login to the remote Git server.
+If you are only cloning and pulling updates from a remote repository, then you will not have to login to GitHub.

 1. Open the Git Bash terminal by double clicking the Git Bash icon on the desktop: